-- Reducing the number of light rail vehicles initially purchased for opening year plus five years instead year 2030 capacity. - Examination of the potential for an at-grade crossing of SE McLoughlin Blvd near SE Lake Road, recognizing substantive ODOT concerns. - Building a combination of smaller structure and surface or surface only park-and-ride at SE Park Avenue. - Removing the Darigold freight rail spur located at approximately SE 6^{th} Avenue. - Selecting an appropriate bridge type based on input from the community and consideration of the environment impacts, cost, aesthetics, greenway, transit and navigational needs. - Relocating bike lanes to SE16th Avenue or location other than SE17th Avenue and redesigning SE 17th Avenue. - Conducting a technical and public involvement analysis to optimize a station location to best serve the RiverPlace and South Auditorium areas. - Defining specific project finance, ridership, and land use performance measures that would trigger a future light rail station at Harold Street. - Further examination of the Tacoma Park-and-Ride to better calibrate optimal number of parking spaces. - Development of Minimum Operating Segment (MOS) to Lake Road if project revenues and project estimates cannot be balanced.
+- Reducing the number of light rail vehicles initially purchased for opening year plus five years instead year 2030 capacity. - Examination of the potential for an at-grade crossing of SE McLoughlin Blvd near SE Lake Road, recognizing substantive ODOT concerns. - Building a combination of smaller structure and surface or surface only park-and-ride at SE Park Avenue. - Removing the Darigold freight rail spur located at approximately SE 6th Avenue. - Selecting an appropriate bridge type based on input from the community and consideration of the environment impacts, cost, aesthetics, greenway, transit and navigational needs. - Relocating bike lanes to SE16th Avenue or location other than SE17th Avenue and redesigning SE 17th Avenue. - Conducting a technical and public involvement analysis to optimize a station location to best serve the RiverPlace and South Auditorium areas. - Defining specific project finance, ridership, and land use performance measures that would trigger a future light rail station at Harold Street. - Further examination of the Tacoma Park-and-Ride to better calibrate optimal number of parking spaces. - Development of Minimum Operating Segment (MOS) to Lake Road if project revenues and project estimates cannot be balanced.
 If the MOS to Lake Road is constructed, it would include a 275 space park-and-ride at SE Main and SE Washington Streets, and an increase at Tacoma Park-and-Ride up to 1,250 spaces. - Development of a Bus Routing Plan to maximize use of the transit investment. - Measures to minimize impacts to existing businesses and properties along the corridor, including a relocation strategy to find locations in the immediate vicinity and the future economic viability of remainder parcels. - Coordination with the Portland Office of Transportation and ODOT on the design of the Sheridan Street intersection to accommodate the future I-405 northbound off-ramp. - Further examination of an alternative to the SE 8th Avenue/SE Powell Boulevard intersection for bus access to the transitway across the Willamette River, recognizing ODOT's concern regarding a new bus only signal on SE Powell Boulevard. - Completion of the station area planning work, which commenced in the fall of 2007, in partnership with the Cities of Portland and Milwaukie, and development of recommendations for further study. - Jointly managing with the City of Portland, completion of any further station location evaluations called for by the station area planning recommendations prior to March 2009.

 - Coordinate with the City of Portland on station area development strategies it may undertake on specific stations in the corridor in order to optimize ridership and future redevelopment potential. - Coordinate with City of Portland as it develops a Central Eastside/Southern Triangle Circulation Plan that addresses bus access and circulation needs for the Central Eastside area, including the potential for a relocated SE Water Avenue with the City of Portland.
-The project will seek to accommodate the development of the existing SE Water Avenue detour as the permanent location for SE Water Avenue, however, design and construction of the permanent relocation are not included in the project.